Timely Thoughts – Just Cause 3

 I think we all know the answer to that (deliberately) loaded question.

 There is a reason why 2016’s DOOM begins by speeding through the tutorial.
-The very first thing you do in the game immediately after your character wakes up is take control and kill a demon.
+The very first thing you do in the game immediately after your character wakes up is take control and gun down a demon.
 For a game where the vast majority of your time and enjoyment will be spent slaughtering the endless hordes of hell it is fitting and welcomed.
 The developers know what you came for.
 You know what you came for.
 Even the game’s protagonist knows exactly what you are after.
 And the game gives it to you.
 And it feels oh so good.

 Even at first glance the inherent problem is apparent – a lot of your core functions are locked behind arbitrary gated progression systems.
 I understand the need to pad out and stretch content as well as the choice to push players towards the numerous side activities in order to unlock more content, however this is not the way to do it.

 Additional content should enhance the core experience, not detract from it.
-Player’s should be encouraged and should want to actively seek out and take part in bonus activities – usually because of the promise of non-essential but nevertheless tantalizing extra rewards.
+Players should be encouraged and should want to actively seek out and take part in bonus activities – usually because of the promise of non-essential but nevertheless tantalizing extra rewards.
 Be that lore for the lore buffs, extra XP to help ease the difficulty curve, bonus weapons/vehicles/gear that fit in the “fun/experimental” archetype or just valuable story content a la Witcher!

 In the case of a game like Just Cause 3 where these side activities basically amount to little more than randomly generated or loosely cobbled together filler content in the form of time trials and races (not really helped by the purposefully floaty driving, which is really fun during chaotic action but endlessly infuriating when you are trying to optimize a route) Ever tried to drive a sports car on butter?
 Or fly a plane with your feet?
 Explode from a gentle breeze?
-Fear not for Just Cause 3’s race events will fulfill this unrequited fantasy of yours.
+Fear not for Just Cause 3’s race events will fulfill these unrequited fantasies of yours.

-To make matters worse, beyond locking away many of the absolute core parts of your skillset (the progression system should’ve only been there to add variety/offer different playstyles, it should never hamper a starting player in a way that makes them feel the “real” game doesn’t start till tens of hours in – it didn’t work for FF XIII and it sure as hell didn’t age gracefully) it is also agonizingly slow.
+To make matters worse, beyond locking away many of the absolute core parts of your skillset (the progression system should’ve only been there to add variety/offer different playstyles, it should never hamper a starting player in a way that makes them feel the “real” game doesn’t start till tens of hours in – it didn’t work for FF XIII and it sure as hell didn’t age gracefully) the system is also agonizingly slow.

 So not only are fundamental pieces needed to enjoy playing the game fully stowed away in some obfuscated menu but you also need to grind receptive and derivative events endlessly.
 Well, at least the payoff is worth it.
 After all that grinding and content gating it is finally time to unleash hell and have fun the way only Just Cause can…